 Corticosteroids (budesonide, hydrocortisone, methylprednisolone, prednisone).
 Also called steroids, these drugs both dial back the activity of your immune system and help lower inflammation in your body.
 Doctors usually wait to see if aminosalicylates work first before they prescribe steroids.
 But your doctor may start with steroids as your treatment if your symptoms are severe.
 You shouldn't use steroids long-term, though.

 Immunomodulators (azathioprine, cyclosporine, mercaptopurine, tofacitinib).
 These drugs reduce inflammation by dampening the immune system response that turns on inflammation.
 They can take 3 weeks to a month to start working.
 Doctors usually prescribe them when aminosalicylates haven't worked.

 Other medications.
-You might need something else to ease UC symptoms, like pain or diarrhea, such as:
+You might need something else to ease UC symptoms, such as:

 - Acetaminophen for pain